alces-software/flight-terminal-services-client/client/src/modules/clusterSpecs/data/README-CLUSTER-SPECS.md

 },

 ```

+The supported values for `version` are `"next"` and `"current"`, defaulting to
+`"current"` if not provided.
+When `"next"` is specified the development
+version of `fly` is used, otherwise the most recently released version of
+`fly` is used.

 Valid values for the `solo` parameter directory override can be found by
 running `fly --create-parameter-directory foo ; cat foo/solo.yml`.